EOSC-PLATFORM/resource-profile/docs/elements.rst

      - Mandatory

    * - fundingBody
-     - Name of the funding body that supported the development and/or operation of the Resource.:doc:`Vocabulary
+     - Name of the funding body that supported the development and/or operation of the Resource. :doc:`Vocabulary <_vocabularies/FUNDING_BODY>`.
-            <
-            _vocabularies/FUNDING_BODY>`.

      - N
    * - fundingPrograms
-     - Name of the funding program that supported the development and/or operation of the Resource.:doc:`Vocabulary
+     - Name of the funding program that supported the development and/or operation of the Resource. :doc:`Vocabulary <_vocabularies/FUNDING_PROGRAM>`.
-            <
-            _vocabularies/FUNDING_PROGRAM>`.

      - N
    * - grantProjectNames
      - Name of the project that supported the development and/or operation of the Resource.